-If you’re a disabled or dyslexic student, you might be entitled to funding towards certain study costs.
+If you’re disabled or dyslexic, you might be entitled to funding towards certain study costs.
 The Disability Service can explain the type of funding you are eligible for and help you to apply.

 Funding may pay for:

 Your nationality, residency status and course all affect how you access funding.
 Some students apply for Disabled Students’ Allowances (DSAs) through their funding body.
 Others access funding through the University.

 If you are studying one of the following Higher Education courses, you may be eligible for DSAs:

 - Foundation Degree (FdA).
 This is not the same as a Foundation Diploma

 - Postgraduate course (MA, MSc, Integrated Masters, Research Degree, PgCert)

 Visit the Disabled Students’ Allowances webpage for more information.